Contact Us

 (909) 607-4979

-“Pay it forward” has always been the guiding principle behind my decision to pursue a career in student affairs.
-My passion for student development is deeply rooted in my unique upbringing.
-I was raised in a single-parent household with fifteen siblings—yes, 15 brothers and sisters—all from the same set of parents.
-Growing up in such a large family, I developed many fond memories, especially of our shared love for learning and the deep value we placed on education.
+The principle of “paying it forward” has always been at the heart of my decision to pursue a career in student affairs.
+My passion for student development stems from my unique upbringing.
+Raised in a single-parent household with fifteen siblings—yes, fifteen, all from the same parents—I learned early on the importance of community, support, and education.
+Growing up in such a large family, I created countless memories, many of which were shaped by our shared love of learning and the profound value we placed on education.

-After high school, I pursued higher education, earning a bachelor’s degree in Psychology from the University of California Santa Cruz, followed by a master’s degree in Educational Policy, Organization, and Leadership from the University of Illinois at Urbana-Champaign.
-I then worked in the nonprofit sector, partnering with grassroots organizations on the east side of Los Angeles.
-As a researcher and program developer, I helped create holistic “cradle to college” pipelines for low-income, first-generation college-bound students within the Los Angeles Unified School District.
+After high school, I pursued my academic goals, earning a bachelor’s degree in Psychology from the University of California, Santa Cruz, followed by a master’s degree in Educational Policy, Organization, and Leadership from the University of Illinois at Urbana-Champaign.
+My career journey then took me to the nonprofit sector, where I collaborated with grassroots organizations on the east side of Los Angeles.
+As a researcher and program developer, I worked to build comprehensive “cradle-to-college” pipelines for low-income, first-generation college-bound students within the Los Angeles Unified School District.

-Following my time in the nonprofit sector, I worked as a consultant on state and federal equity reports, focusing on underrepresented and marginalized populations.
-I also had the privilege of working with federally funded TRiO programs (such as EPOCHS, GEAR UP, and Upward Bound) at a Hispanic-Serving Institution in North Orange County.
-These experiences expanded my understanding of student success and reinforced my commitment to supporting Latinx students.
+Following my time in the nonprofit sector, I transitioned to consulting on state and federal equity reports, with a focus on underrepresented and marginalized populations.
+I also had the privilege of working with federally funded TRiO programs (including EPOCHS, GEAR UP, and Upward Bound) at a Hispanic-Serving Institution in North Orange County.
+These experiences broadened my understanding of student success and deepened my commitment to supporting Latinx students.

-Today, it is an honor to serve as the Dean of Chicano Latino Student Affairs at The Claremont Colleges.
-This role allows me to do what I love—paying it forward by guiding and mentoring the next generation of leaders.
+Today, I am honored to serve as the Dean of Chicano Latino Student Affairs at The Claremont Colleges.
+In this role, I am able to do what I love—paying it forward by mentoring and guiding the next generation of leaders.

 (909) 607-3895